Falkland Islands Museum and National Trust

 The Falklands Ball is open to the new Year 9 class (those starting Year 9 in September) and above.

 At 11pm, Miss and Mr Falkland are crowned, who are chosen by a popular vote.
-They are then invited to turn on the Christmas Lights at the Dockyard.
+They are then invited to turn on the Christmas Lights at the Dockyard in December.

-This annual ball isn't new to the Islands.
-Before the Museum took over, the event was held by Jeannie McKay in memory of her daughter Helen, whose idea it was to introduce the ball to the Falkland Islands calendar back in 2005.
+The Ball isn't new to the Islands.
+Before the Museum took over, the event was held by Jeannie McKay in memory of her daughter Helen, whose idea it was to introduce the Ball to the Falkland Islands calendar back in 2005.

-The three balls that the Museum have thrown have been very successful.
+The six balls that the Museum has hosted have been very successful.
 Thanks to the hard work of all of our helpers but especially our sponsors, the Falkland Islands Company.

 Past Winners